List of General Hospital characters introduced in the 1980s: Terry Brock

-Terry Brock is a fictional character on the ABC soap opera, "General Hospital".
+Terry Brock is a fictional character on the ABC soap opera, General Hospital.
 She was portrayed by Robyn Bernard from September 3, 1984, to March 7, 1990.

 Terry arrives in PC on Labor Day 1984, and she has her eye on Frisco Jones.
 In January 1985, she screams when her father, D.L. was shot and murder by Bobbie, but instead he was murdered by Ginny Webber.
 In Summer 1985, Terry dreams of being a singer, but she had a drinking addiction that kept her from realizing her goal.
 In February 1986, Terry married Kevin O'Connor.
 In 1990, she got her recording contract, and left PC on March 7, 1990.

 Mikkos Cassadine

 Mikkos Ivanovich Cassadine is a fictional character on the ABC soap opera, General Hospital.
 He was portrayed by John Colicos from August 10, 1981, to September 18, 1981.
-Mikkos characterized as one of General Hospital's greatest villains of all time.
+Mikkos was characterized as one of General Hospital's greatest villains of all time.
 In the summer of 2006, it was rumored that the show was considering recasting the role with Daytime legend, Joseph Mascolo; however Mascolo returned to his famous role as Stefano DiMera on NBC's Days of Our Lives.
 On April 8, 2021, Steve Richard Harris portrayed Mikkos in flashbacks during a special episode focused on his daughter, Alexis Davis.